Meet the Birds

 The Breeds – Chickens

 Over nine billion chickens were produced in America last year.
-Most were all one kind of bird, the industrially produced Cornish cross F14 hybrid.
+Most were all one kind of bird, the industrially produced cornish cross F14 hybrid.
 This animal monocrop, unmatched in scale, is quickly spreading through the globe and endangering chickens both at home and far beyond our shores.

 This was not always so.
 When America was discovered by Western explorers, chickens from all over the world quickly came to its shores.
 Local breeders used these birds to create some of the healthiest and most productive breeds ever seen.

-The Plymouth Rock, America’s first breed of chicken, reigned as king of the United States’ broiler industry for over 100 years.
+The Plymouth Rock, America’s first officially recognized breed of chicken, reigned as king of the United States’ broiler industry for over 100 years.
 Its reliability, adaptability, health, and quality kept it immensely popular until the rise of the Cornish cross hybrid in the mid-1900s.

-While today, millions of striped hybrids in the United States are sold each year bearing the name of this iconic breed, true Plymouth Rocks are few and far between.
+While today, millions of striped birds in the United States are sold each year bearing the name of this iconic breed, true Plymouth Rocks are few and far between.
 This storied past and the many important traits the Plymouth Rock holds all make it crucially important to the future of Standardbred broiler production in the United States.

 The New Hampshire is a beautifully red-feathered and fast-growing breed that epitomizes American innovation and quality.
 Prized for its rapid early growth, heavier breast development, and solid egg-laying ability, this newer breed was able to dethrone the Plymouth Rock as America’s #1 chicken in the 1930s.